-As 2024 begins, a wave of aspiring legal minds are gearing up for the commencement of pupillage applications—a defining moment in their pursuit of a career at the bar.
+As the new year begins, a wave of aspiring legal minds are gearing up for the commencement of pupillage applications—a defining moment in their pursuit of a career at the bar.
 Simultaneously, chambers prepare for the imminent recruitment process entailing panel interviews, and consequential decisions shaping both the future of the set and wider Bar.

 The imperative to secure the finest talent underscores the recruiting strategy during this crucial phase.
 As this pivotal time approaches, Briefed has curated a list of essential guidelines aimed at optimising fair recruitment practices.